jaeschrich/Spark/README.md

 ## Update! v3
 ###Changelog

-* Added Spark.pack and Spark.widget object for the creation of modules.
+* Added Spark.pack and Spark.widget for the creation of modules.
+View wiki [page](https://github.com/PyScripter255/Spark/wiki/Making-Widgets)

 ## What is Spark.js?